Guardianship insures that an individual’s rights are properly protected when they may not be able to protect themselves.

-We are retained as petitioning counsel, counsel appointed by the court to represent the alleged disabled persons, and/or the guardian of property appointed by the court.
-We also continue representation outside of court by assisting appointed Guardians when requested by the respective clients.
+We are retained as petitioning counsel, counsel appointed by the court to represent the alleged disabled persons, as/or the guardian of property appointed by the court.

 A Guardian of Person appointment can ensure that an individual’s rights are properly protected when they may not be able to protect themselves.